 Flagler students who wish to take courses at another institution during the summer must complete the Application for Transient Study.
 Additionally, students must receive approval from their faculty advisor, the department chair of the course, and the Office of the Registrar, before enrolling as a transient student at another college or university.
 Application forms are available in the Office of the Registrar and on the Registrar page of my.flagler.edu.
 Students who fail to receive prior approval before enrolling at another institution will be denied transfer credit.

 Flagler College limits the number of hours a student may earn during the summer at another college or university after that student has enrolled at Flagler.
 Students may earn up to nine semester hours of credit from another institution.
 Seniors must complete their final 30 semester hours of credit at Flagler College, except for those students participating in a Study Abroad or Study Away Program.
 Students may not earn credit for courses taken at a two-year college after they have earned 60 or more semester hours.
+Transient study is not permitted during the fall or spring semester.

 Registering for Courses at Another Flagler College Location